ibm-cloud-docs/satellite/hadr.md

 ## How {{site.data.keyword.IBM_notm}} maintains services
 {: #ibm-service-maintenance}

 All upgrades follow {{site.data.keyword.IBM_notm}} service best practices, including recovery plans and rollback processes.
-Regular maintenance might cause short interruptions, mitigated by [client availability retry logic](/docs/resiliency?topic=resiliency-high-availability-design#client-retry-logic-for-ha).
+Regular maintenance can cause short interruptions, mitigated by [client availability retry logic](/docs/resiliency?topic=resiliency-high-availability-design#client-retry-logic-for-ha).
 Changes are rolled out sequentially, region by region, and zone by zone within a region. {{site.data.keyword.IBM_notm}} reverts updates at the first sign of a defect.

 Complex changes are enabled and disabled with feature flags to control exposure.